terhechte/Cederic/Readme.md

 #### Swift 2.0 Status
+- Currently not tested yet with Swift 2.0 b4.
 - The current master branch works for Swift 2.0.
 - If you need Swift 1.2 support, use version [0.0.6](https://github.com/terhechte/Cederic/releases/tag/v0.0.6).